Nishkarsh01/Worth-Medicines-Project-website-/README.md

 # Worth-Medicines-Project-website-
-I recently created a website for my friend's company for free
+I recently created a website for a local pharmaceutical company